satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T07_Elasticsearch_Hadoop_Integration.md

 ### Introduction

 This tutorial is a basic step-by-step tutorial to get Hadoop and Elasticsearch talk to each other.
+Video tutorial is available at the [Elasticsearch Hadoop](http://www.elasticsearch.org/videos/search-and-analytics-with-hadoop-and-elasticsearch/) site.

 ### Pre-requisites